safenetlabs/node-keyziio-agent-sample/README.md

 This samnple does not authenticate the clients.
 Any real world applicaiton would first authenticate the client before handing out the user key.
 How this authentication is done is application specific.

+### Running the Sample

+1. Install Node.js and associated utilites (npm...)
-Run `npm install` to install dependencies, including the Node.js keyziio agent.
+1. Download the code,and run `npm install` to install dependencies, including the Node.js keyziio agent.'
+1. Go to the keyziio server and generate an api token
+1. Edit the `config.json` file and update with your api token
+1. Run `node app.js` to start the server

 ###/user_keys/:id